 At His Second Coming, Jesus Christ will be coming for Israel: we have no relation to that event.
 Jesus Christ’s Second Coming is to rescue Israel from the Antichrist and her other enemies.
 When we understand dispensational Bible study, we see that we have nothing to do with God’s dealings with Israel.

-John Darby’s Dispensationalism was examined in the post The Separating Church where its popularity was attributed its teaching that Christians – who are all Gentiles – will not suffer the Great Tribulation which is aimed solely at Israel for rejecting and crucifying Jesus Christ.
+John Darby’s Dispensationalism is examined in the post False Prophets where its popularity was attributed its teaching that Christians – who are all Gentiles – will not suffer the Great Tribulation which is aimed solely at Israel for rejecting and crucifying their blonde Jesus Christ.
 Instead, Gentile Christians will be instantaneously raptured off the earth before the trouble starts.

 Much is made by Dispensationalists of Paul’s statements to the Corinthian church about “the last trump.”
 Despite the fact that the only series of trumpet blasts documented in the New Testament are in Revelation, Dispensationalists refuse to associate their Gentile Church with these.
 They assume another, undocumented set of trumpet blasts heralding their removal from the troublesome task of fighting to retake dominion of the earth.